-Contacts with public companies and expert networks
+Contacts with public companies

-Contact with companies and expert networks represents a part of Longview's investment research activity.
+Contact with companies represents a part of Longview's investment research activity.
 Longview may make investment decisions on the basis of conclusions formed through such contacts, together with analysis of publicly-available information regarding companies in the U.K. and overseas.
 Difficult legal issues arise, however, when, in the course of these contacts, a member of staff becomes aware of information that may constitute inside information about a company.